dizi-izi-plan/dizi-izi-frontend/README.md

 docker-compose down
 ```

 Docker might be useful when you don't want to install Node.js and dependencies on your machine.
 Containers can be deleted easier after work.
-It's configured in such a way that you can work with public and src folders, and changes will appear on a page.
+It's configured in such a way that you can work with public and src folders, and changes will appear on a page (`need to uncomment the "volumes" section in the docker-compose.yml file`).

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.